tjnz/gitCodeAlong/README.md

-this is the code along readme
+this is the code along readme (edited here)